 - Controlled development of retrieval and agentic workflows.

 KUZAI AI is an evolving beta project.
-Owning the stack also means owning its validation, operation, security, maintenance, and technical debt.
+Owning the stack also means owning its validation, operation, security, maintenance, permissions, backups, and technical debt.

-- Response quality depends on the selected model and quantization.
+- Response quality depends on the selected model, context size, prompt structure, and quantization.

-- The current file pipeline is primarily designed for text-compatible formats.
+- The current upload pipeline is primarily designed for text-compatible formats.

-- Web sources do not eliminate hallucinations or interpretation errors.
+- Web sources do not eliminate hallucinations, outdated information, or interpretation errors.

-- Git-RAG quality depends on indexing, embeddings, chunking, and retrieval strategy.
+- Git-RAG quality depends on index freshness, embeddings, chunking, retrieval strategy, and source selection.

 - The base installation does not provide universal multi-user isolation.